 Goodbye in the Bible

-You can find the word “goodbye” or “good-bye” in some Bibles such as the New Living Translation (NLT), New American Standard Bible (NASB), and the Holman Christian Standard Bible (HCSB).
-Here are a few examples:
+You can find the word “goodbye” or “good-bye” in Bibles such as the New Living Translation (NLT), New American Standard Bible (NASB), and the Holman Christian Standard Bible (HCSB).
+Here are some examples:

 “Early in the morning Laban kissed his grandchildren and his daughters goodbye and blessed them.
 Then Laban left and returned home.” ~Genesis 31:55